OCTRON-tracking/OCTRON-docs/docs/installation.md

 3. Clone the [OCTRON-GUI repository](https://github.com/horsto/OCTRON-GUI) and in a terminal/command prompt browse to the folder that you cloned it to (e.g., `cd "YOUR/CLONED/FOLDER"`)

-4. Create a new Conda environment called "octron" with Python version 3.11 by entering:
+4. Create a new Conda environment called "octron" with python version 3.11 by entering:
     ```sh
     conda env create -f environment.yaml
     ```